laurachri-hall/project-1-safeguarding-bbg/README.md

 ### **First Time Visitor**
   - A user can access each page of the site with one click via the navigation bar.
+  - A user wanting information about safeguarding can find anything linked to safeguarding under the dropdown menu item labeled 'Safeguarding'.
   - A user can quickly be taken to guidelines on how to report a safeguarding issue from a dropdown in the navigation bar or cards in the main body.
   - A user can view contact information and reporting information in the footer.